krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 Flame graph without ```-XX:+AlwaysPreTouch```: ([HTML](/assets/async-demos/page-faults-apt-off.html){:target="_blank"})
 ![alt text](/assets/async-demos/page-faults-apt-off.png "flames")

-Most of the need of addition RAM is done in GC threads, but there are some in our Java code (big green flame).
+Most of the need for additional RAM is done in GC threads, but there are some in our Java code (big green flame).
 All of that page faults can hurt your performance and make your latency less predictable.

 Flame graph with ```-XX:+AlwaysPreTouch```: ([HTML](/assets/async-demos/page-faults-apt-on.html){:target="_blank"})
 ![alt text](/assets/async-demos/page-faults-apt-on.png "flames")

-Almost all the frames needed additional RAM are now one by compiler threads.
-This is done because code heap is growing with creation of new compilation.
+Almost all the frames needing additional RAM are now one by compiler threads.
+This is done because the code heap is growing with creation of new compilation.

-With that mode I was able to isolate and recreate memory leak that I described in [JDK-8240723](https://bugs.openjdk.org/browse/JDK-8240723){:target="_blank"}.
+With that mode I was able to isolate and recreate the memory leak that I described in [JDK-8240723](https://bugs.openjdk.org/browse/JDK-8240723){:target="_blank"}.

 ### Cycles